UnCarter25le/ChineseLiterature/README.md

 # Secondly,
 > ### 1.
-Do not trying to writing data?
+Do not try to insert data?
 Just pull branch: fourth-without-heavy-files.
 > ### 2.
-Wanna try to inserting data, please pull branch: fourth-with-heavy-files(1.2GB or so).
+Wanna try to insert data, please pull branch: fourth-with-heavy-files(1.2GB or so).

 # Thirdly, importand package edition.
 > ### python-3.6.6